ws1994/shanwang.github.io/_pages/about.md

 - We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!
 [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

+- **March 2025** I will serve as a TPC member for IEEE Conference on Communications and Network Security (CNS) 2025!

 - **Feb.
 2025** **We received a bug bounty of $5000 (0.05154318 BTC) !**

 - **Jan.
 2025** I will serve as a web chair for The International Conference on Blockchain Research and Applications (BCRA) 2025!